chiragdhawan07/ai-document-summarizer-gui/README.md

 ## 🛠️ Notes

-- You must set your **OpenAI API key** inside the script (in `openai.api_key`).
+- ✅ You only need to paste your OpenAI API key into the pre-created `.env` file — no need to modify the script.
-- Internet connection is required to generate summaries.
+- 🌐 An active internet connection is required for the app to communicate with OpenAI's servers and generate summaries.
-- This project avoids chunking messages into “Chunk 1”, “Chunk 2”, etc. — summary output is clean and direct.
+- 🧠 The summarizer is designed to produce clean, continuous summaries — no messy “Chunk 1”, “Chunk 2” outputs.

 ---